The 2 Native Wild Cats in Ohio

 Bobcats in Ohio (lynx rufus)

-The bobcat population has increased sufficiently that they were removed from the Ohio endangered species list in 2014.
+The bobcat population has increased sufficiently that it was removed from the Ohio endangered species list in 2014.
 However, the current bobcat population in Ohio is still being determined.
-The Ohio Division of Wildlife is currently working with researchers to estimate the state’s bobcat population using genetic sampling.

 Speaking of northeastern Ohio, a bobcat was sighted twice in the summer of 2022 in the Cleveland parks system.
 This is the first time a bobcat has been sighted in Cuyahoga County since 1850.